-Explore a public health topic of your choice within a social ecological framework and design two parallel research/evaluation studies to address it.
-One of your studies will use quantitative methodology and the other will use qualitative methodology - you may start with either study.
-These studies can be original research designed to explore a certain aspect of the issue, or evaluation studies of a current program implemented to address the public health issue.
-Try to use what you have learned in your doctoral coursework, relating this to your public health issue.
-Be sure to explain how the various sections relate to each other, e.g. how your review of the social and cultural aspects of your issue inform your research questions and designs.
-Again, be mindful that you will be asked to justify your choices.
+Explore a public health issue of your choice and design a research/evaluation study to address it.
+Your study needs to include two arms (i.e., components or aims), one using a quantitative approach and the other using a qualitative approach.
+This study can be original research, or an evaluation of a current program implemented to address your chosen public health issue.
+Use what you have learned in your doctoral coursework.
+Be sure to explain how the various sections relate to each other (e.g., how the social and cultural aspects of your issue inform your research questions and designs.)
+Be mindful that you will be asked to justify your choices.
 For example, if you are proposing a quasi-experimental design, the committee may ask why you are not using an experimental one.